 - Yoga. – Yoga is broader than the western world has described it.
 However, the basis is that you use yoga as an exercise of postures to gain a higher perspective of the spiritual realm and self-discipline.

-Metaphysical spirituality is the second most common paths.
-However, it is still a massive path that a lot of people follow.
+Metaphysical spirituality is the second most common path.
+However, it is still a massive path that many people follow.
 The difference is that there are many different offshoots of metaphysical spirituality, and we will take a quick look into them here.

-- Astrology. – Astrology is one of the oldest forms of metaphysical spirituality paths.
-Dated back to at least the second Millenium BC, the use of celestial objects are signs of communication and horoscopes.
+- Astrology is one of the oldest forms of metaphysical spirituality paths.
+Dated back to at least the second Millenium BC, celestial objects are signs of communication and horoscopes.

 - Channeling. – Channeling is a form of spirituality that allows people to connect with the spiritual realm.